LGro/coagulate/README.md

 - Privacy & Details
   TODO: Explanation text of how amazingly privacy friendly Coagulate is.

-### Actions
-On each trigger (app open, background location change, ...?):
-- fetch information for all contacts subscribed to
-  - find the current value on the DHT given the contact's public key
-- publish any updated information for all contacts shared with
-  - create/update the current value for each contact in a respective DHT entry

 ### App links

 Scan QR code